The BEST slow cooker spicy Chili Recipe (EASY)

 Obviously you need a crock pot or another means of slow cooking for this recipe.
 As it is written, this spicy crock pot chili yields about 16 servings which will last us the week in the fridge.

 so to accommodate I recommend using use a 6 qt Crock Pot for this.
 If you have a 4 qt, I would suggest adjusting the serving size between 8-10.
-Same would apply if you’re going with a Dutch oven
+The same would apply if you’re going with a Dutch oven

 A Dutch Oven

 As seen in the video, I enjoy cooking chili in the Dutch oven as well.
-I can brown the meat, drain and still have bits of that cooked on flavor left in the bottom of the Dutch oven.
+I can brown the meat, drain it, and still have bits of that cooked-on flavor left in the bottom of the Dutch oven.

 And it goes right in the oven at 325 while it cooks.
 That is a downside.
 You have the oven running all day which isn’t ideal for summer.